 Nelson County Registrar

 Are You a registered voter in the State of Virginia?
 You can check your voter registration status by going to: https://www.elections.virginia.gov/ Or call the Virginia Department of Elections at (800) 552-9745.
-Or call the office of your local Registrar: Phone Numbers for area registrars:
+Or call the office of your local Registrar–deadline to register to vote is October 13.
+Phone Numbers for area registrars:

 Most voters may submit an absentee ballot application online by going directly to the Department of Elections website: www.elections.virginia.gov (or call 804 864-8901 or 800 552-9745, 8 am to 5 pm weekdays).
-Due to COVID-19, it is strongly recommended that voters request a mailed absentee ballot using reason code 2A, “My disability or illness,” on the application.
 Registrars will also accept applications via regular mail and email: see links above to contact your local Registrar.
-For primary elections, please state on your application whether you would prefer a Democratic or Republican ballot.
+Deadline to request an Absentee Ballot is October 23.

 Please note that your ballot no longer needs to be observed and signed by a witness.
 As you may know, the ACLU, representing LWV-VA and individuals for whom the witness signature requirement presents a barrier to voting, has successfully asked for waiver of the witness signature during the COVID-19 crisis.
 We want everyone to be able to exercise their right to vote safely.